What is a California Boater Card?

 - January 1, 2025 All persons regardless of age

-+California age restrictions for operating a motorized vessel: According to California Harbors and Navigation Code Section 658.5, NO person under 16 years of age may operate a boat with a motor of more than 15 horsepower, except for a sailboat that does not exceed 30 feet in length or a dinghy used directly between a moored boat and the shore (or between two moored boats).
-The law allows children 12-15 years of age to operate boats with a motor of more than 15 horsepower or sailboats over 30 feet if supervised on board by an adult at least 18 years of age.
+California age restrictions for operating a motorized vessel: According to California Harbors and Navigation Code Section 658.5, NO person under 16 years of age may operate a boat with a motor of more than 15 horsepower, except for a sailboat that does not exceed 30 feet in length or a dinghy used directly between a moored boat and the shore (or between two moored boats).
+The law allows children 12-15 years of age to operate boats with a motor of more than 15 horsepower or sailboats over 30 feet if supervised on board by an adult at least 18 years of age who is in possession of a California Boater Card as required by California law.
+Boat operators ages 16 or 17 who are not in possession of a California Boater Card, may operate a vessel if supervised by an adult at least 18 years of age who is in possession of a California Boater Card.
 Violating these provisions constitutes an infraction.

-What courses will be approved to offer Boater Card exams, and how will I find them?
+What courses are approved in California, and how will I find them?

-Boating safety course providers must be NASLBA approved and be state-approved by DBW.
-Courses may be classroom, home study or online.
-The current list of approved courses can be found under the courses tab on this website.
+Boating safety courses must be approved by the National Association of State Boating Law Administrators (NASBLA) and DBW.
+The courses may be classroom, home study or online.
+A Spanish language course, Curso de Navegación, is offered by the U.S. Power Squadrons.
+The current list of approved courses can be found online at www.CaliforniaBoaterCard.com.

 How much time will it take to complete an approved boating safety course including the exam?

-Who will be exempt from needing a Boater Card?
+Who is exempt from needing a Boater Card?

-According to California law, the following persons will not be required to have a boater card to operate any motorized vessel on California waterways when the requirements go into effect beginning in January 2018:
+According to California law the following persons are not required to have a boater card to operate a motorized vessel on California waterways:

 - A person operating a rental vessel.